-Krasco begins her fifth season in 2018-19 after taking over the women’s basketball program in the summer of 2014.
+Krasco begins her sixth season in 2019-20 after taking over the Panther women’s basketball program in the summer of 2014.
 She came to Middlebury from NESCAC foe Bowdoin, where she served as the top assistant coach for the previous three seasons.

 Prior to her arrival as the Panthers' leader, she served as the top recruiter for three years at Bowdoin for a program that made two NCAA Tournament appearances and won over 20 games on two occasions.
 She was also part of the 2011-12 Maine State Women’s Basketball Coaching Staff of the Year.
-Among her duties were recruiting, practice planning, scouting reports and video breakdown.
+Among her duties for the Polar Bears were recruiting, practice planning, scouting reports and video breakdown.

 Krasco’s coaching career began at St. Lawrence in 2005, where she spent two seasons with the Saints.
 She was part of the 2007 Liberty League Coaching Staff of the Year, as the team enjoyed a record-setting 20-win season.

 Krasco’s next stop came in 2007, when she took over the reins of the Clarkson program as head coach.
 In her three seasons, she raised the level of play on the court and also directed the summer basketball camp.
 She also served as the compliance coordinator for the Golden Knights.

 Prior to her three seasons with the Polar Bears, Krasco enjoyed a one-year stint as an assistant coach at Division II Merrimack in 2010-11.